 Create a film that illustrates the historical relativity of temporal perception for The Second Buddha: Master of Time at The Rubin Museum.

 Distill complex, esoteric concepts into an emotionally engaging journey that ignites viewers' curiosity about their own personal relationship to time.

-The animated film uses abstract imagery to reveal hidden patterns and deeper meaning, on display within the exhibition and added to the Rubin Museum’s permanent collection.
+The animated film uses abstract imagery to reveal hidden patterns and deeper meaning, on display within the exhibition and added to The Rubin Museum’s permanent collection.

-The Second Buddha: Master of Time is a year-long exhibit exploring the philosophies of Tibetan master Padmasambhava and his teachings that time is not absolute.
-The Rubin Museum asked us to create an animated piece distilling that message in a simple, organic style.
+The Rubin Museum asked us to create an animated piece distilling the key message of the exhibition in a simple, organic style.

-The resulting three-minute film uses abstract linework and moving illustrations of folding paper, clocks, temporal funnels, cocoons, and unraveling strands of time to explain and visually explore the museum’s complex message.
+The Second Buddha: Master of Time was a year-long exhibit exploring the philosophies of Tibetan master Padmasambhava and his teachings that time is not absolute.
+The resulting three-minute film uses abstract lines and moving illustrations of folding paper, clocks, temporal funnels, cocoons, and unraveling strands of time to explain and visually explore the museum’s complex message.

-The work we created was also designed for display among more than 40 artworks, sculptures and immersive AR experiences within the exhibit.
+The work we created was also designed for display among more than 40 artworks, sculptures, and immersive AR experiences within the exhibit.
 We utilized the Rubin’s Far East aesthetic as a starting point for our process, exploring the look and feel of traditional Tibetan color pigments, Asian watercolors, and ancient paper-making techniques.

 Photographs by Asya Danilova, courtesy of The Rubin Museum of Art.

 We also conceived the film’s sonic landscape to fit within the exhibit space.